TABLE OF CONTENTS

 That is if it generates anything at all.
 Memory is critical to brand awareness.
 A prospect must develop enough familiarity with you to start making mental connections between your company and what you're all about.

 With inconsistent brands, prospects are constantly seeing you for the first time.
-They have no frame of reference and no prior experience to build on—even though they may have seen your ads and content many times.
+They have no frame of reference and no prior experience to build on — even though they may have seen your ads and content many times.
+And so much of this is subconscious.

 Conversely, a consistent brand builds equity.
-Every time prospects see you and know it's you; you earn a larger percentage of that equity.
+Every time prospects see you and know it's you, you earn a larger percentage of that equity.
 Get up over 50% and you're controlling the conversation.

 This happens on both an individual and community level, as you now have a larger percentage of the voice in your industry.